 Hi!
 I am Nancy (Ruo Ning) Qiu, a Ph.D. candidate in Mathematics and Science Education (MSED) at San Diego State University (SDSU) and UC San Diego (UCSD).
-My research interests span undergraduate mathematics education, inquiry-based learning, and design-based research, with a focus on student-centered teaching practices supported by data analytics.
-My mathematical research has focused on mathematical modeling and numerical analysis.

 I earned an Honours B.Sc. from the University of Toronto with a specialist in Mathematics and its Applications in Teaching and double minors in Statistics & Computer Science, and completed an M.Sc. in Applied Mathematics from the University of British Columbia.